vinamramunot-tech/vinamramunot-tech/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a Deep Learning project implemented over the web, mobile and IoT
+- 🔭 I’m currently working on a Optical Character Recognition Pipeline implemented as a cmdline app
 - 📫 How to reach me: vinamramunot@outlook.com
 - ⚡ Fun fact: Soccer Fanatic